SCHOOL IS CLOSED

 8:30am - 1:30pm (W)

-Seated L > R: Suzanne Baker, Fred Marcus, Gwendolyn Bryant, Tonna Harris-Bosselmann, Tricia Manning.
+Seated L > R: Suzanne Baker, Gwendolyn Bryant, Tonna Harris-Bosselmann, Tricia Manning.
 Standing L > R: Amy Hilton, Dell Miller, Tyrone Webb, Jason Mizell, Ann Tuemler, Beth Radford, Devon Orland Christopher, Scott Logan, Anitha Rao

 is managing partner of Southern Green Industries, Inc, a biofuel feedstock processor and provider.
 With expertise in the recovery and recycling of used fats, oils, and greases into sustainably produced biodiesel, Del Bueno manages the technical, financial, and ‘on the-ground’ operations of SGI’s Atlanta-based facility.
 In addition to his work in alternative fuels, Del Bueno is the owner of Zero Return Studios, an audio recording and production studio in Atlanta.
 With his over 20 years of international touring, performing, and recording he has established Zero Return as one of the Southeast’s premiere recording facilities for independent music.
 When not pumping biodiesel or performing with his band Man or Astro-man? you probably can find Del Bueno camping or canoeing with his wife and daughter.